appodeal/appodeal-android-sdk/native/README.md

 Native ad is a flexible type of advertising.
 You can adapt the display to your UI by preparing a template.

 > Appodeal provides 4 options to implement the layout of native ads **3 templates** + your **custom implementation**.
-All of them are inherited from the same `NativeAdView` class.
+> All of them are inherited from the same `NativeAdView` class.

 `NativeAdView` consists of the following components:

-1. `NativeIconView` - Icon of the native ad;
+1. `NativeIconView` - Icon of the native ad
 2. `AdAttributionView` - Advertising Indicator.
-This is a TextView labeled "Ad";
+This is a TextView labeled "Ad"
-3. `TitleVIew` - Title of the native ad;
+3. `TitleVIew` - Title of the native ad
-4. `DescriptionView` - Text descriptionView of the native ad;
+4. `DescriptionView` - Text descriptionView of the native ad
-5. `RatingBarView` - Rating of the app in [0-5] range;
+5. `RatingBarView` - Rating of the app in [0-5] range
-6. `NativeMediaView` - Media content of the native ad;
+6. `NativeMediaView` - Media content of the native ad
-7. `CallToActionView` - Button for click;
+7. `CallToActionView` - Button for click
-8. `AdChoiceView` - Special ad icon provided by ad network.
+8. `AdChoiceView` - Special ad icon provided by ad network

 ## **Templates**:

 To display them, all you need to do is:

-1. Create programmatically or in your layout file 1 View class;
+1. Create programmatically or in your layout file one of view class:
-2. Work as an advertising view object.
+2. Work as an advertising view object

 **Native template views classes:**

-- `NativeAdViewNewsFeed`;
+- `NativeAdViewNewsFeed`
-- `NativeAdViewAppWall`;
+- `NativeAdViewAppWall`
-- `NativeAdViewContentStream`.
+- `NativeAdViewContentStream`

 ## **NativeAdView for custom implementation**:

 To display it, all you need to do is:

-1. Create a `NativeAdVIew` class programmatically or in your layout fil;
+1. Create a `NativeAdView` class programmatically or in your layout fil;
-2. Inside the created `NativeAdVIew`, arrange all the `View`/`IconView`/`MediaView` you need for displaying it in any style you prefe;
+2. Inside the created `NativeAdView`, arrange all the `View`/`IconView`/`MediaView` you need for displaying it in any style you prefer;
 3. Bind programmatically or in your layout file all necessary `View`/`IconView`/`MediaView`;
-4. Then you can work with NativeAdVIew as an advertising view object.
+4. Then you can work with NativeAdView as an advertising view object.

 **Native view for a Custom Implementation**:

 - `NativeAdView`.

 # Integration guide

 ## For Templates

-1. Create programmatically or in your layout file 1 View class:
+1. Create programmatically or in your layout file one view class:

 **For XML:**